ASN.1: Example PDU

 To send the myQuestion message through the network, the message is serialized (encoded) as a series of bytes using one of the encoding rules.
 The Foo protocol specification should explicitly name one set of encoding rules to use, so that users of the Foo protocol know which one they should use and expect.

+The above is an example of X.681, specifically of the ObjectAssignment construct.

 Example encoded in DER

 Below is the data structure shown above as myQuestion encoded in DER format (all numbers are in hexadecimal):